 Mixing up ingredients is part of the fun!

-Cranberries, bay leaves, and pine needles can add that inviting home for the holidays feel to your instantly.
+Cranberries, bay leaves, and pine needles can instantly add that inviting home for the holidays feel to you.

 Play around to find the combination that says warm and cozy to you.